Koudela/eArc-router/README.md

 }
 ```

-Since your controllers have all different Namespaces you can name them all
+Since your controllers all have different namespaces you can name them all
-controller.
+`Controller`.
 But it is recommended to name them in a more explicit way.

 ### The router event